aromajoin/raspbian-http-devops/README.md

 # Setup Wifi Connection and HTTP Server Deployment with Rasbian OS

 ## Purposes
-Setting up Wi-Fi automatically on Raspbian.
+Setting up DevOps env automatically on Raspbian.

 Project provides SHELL scripts that allows setting up Wi-Fi network and a HTTP server on Raspbian OS.